mikhailshilkov/mikhailio-hugo/content/2020/02/infinicache/index.md

 ghissueid: 34
 ---

-X Y Z have recently release a paper where they describe a prototype of a serverless distributed caching system sitting atop AWS Lambda.
-I got fascinated by several techniques that they employed while implementing it.
-I decided to review the paper and highlight the most intriguing parts of the paper.
+"InfiniCache: Exploiting Ephemeral Serverless Functions to Build a Cost-Effective Memory Cache" by Ao Wang, et al. is a recently released paper which describe a prototype of a serverless distributed caching system sitting atop AWS Lambda.

+While reading through the paper, I got fascinated by several techniques that they employed while implementing the system.
+Therefore, I decided to review the paper and highlight its most intriguing parts.
 My review is targeted at software and IT engineers working in the industry of cloud applications.
-I assume the reader has basic understanding of serverless cloud functions (Function-as-a-Service) and their traditional use cases.
+I assume the reader has basic understanding of serverless cloud functions (Function-as-a-Service, FaaS) and their traditional use cases.

-But first, let's set some context.
+Let's start with a problem that InfiniCache aims to solve.

 ## I. State in Stateless Functions

 Serverless functions are designed for stateless workloads.
-FaaS services use ephimeral instances to serve varying workloads.

- Pay per 100 milliseconds.
-Keeping instances alive between requests.
-Beneficial for low-load usage.

-Function warming.
-Pre-loaded files are kept in memory between requests which minimizes cold start.
+FaaS services use ephemeral compute instances to grow and shrink the capacity to adjust to variable request rate.
+New virtual machines or containers are assigned or disposed at arbitrary moments by the cloud provider.

+Functions are extremely compelling for low-load usage scenarios.
+Executions are charged per actual duration, at 100 ms granularity.
+If your development or test environment only needs to run several times per day, it will cost you literally zero.

+Cloud providers try to reuse compute instances for multiple subsequent requests.
+The price of bootstrapping new instances is too high to pay for every request.
+A warm instance would keep pre-loaded files in memory between requests to minimize the overhead and [cold start](/serverless/coldstarts) duration.

-There seems to be a fundamental opportunity to exploit this further.
-Each function has up to several gigabytes of memory, while our executable cache might only consume several megs.
+There seems to be a fundamental opportunity to exploit the keep-warm behavior further.
+Each function instance has up to several gigabytes of memory, while our executable cache might only consume several megabytes.
+Can we use this memory to persist useful state?

 ### In-memory Cache

-The most straightforward way to use this memory is to store reusable data between requests.
-If we need a piece of data from external requests, and it's used again and again, it makes sense to store it after the first load in a global in-memory hashmap.
-The result is a read-through (?) cache of data that were queried from data stores while processing previous requests.
+The most straightforward way to use this capacity is to store reusable data between requests.
+If we need a piece of data from external storage, and that same piece used again and again, we could store it after the first load in a global in-memory hashmap.
+Think of a simple read-through cache backed by an external persistent data store.

 [Picture of an in-memory cache: cache+compute on the same box]

 This approach is still quite limited in several ways:

-- The total size of cache is up to 3GB, which might not be enough for large number of objects or large objects
+- The total size of cache is up to 3GB (max size of AWS Lambda), which might not be enough for large number of objects or large objects.
-- Any parallel request can be processed by a different instance of the same lambda where no cache is present
+- Any parallel request may be processed by a different instance of the same AWS Lambda.
+The second instance will have to load the data from the data store once again.

 [Picture of two instances: one with cache, one without, handling two requests]

-Each instance would have to store its own copy of cached data.
-Cache invalidation might get tricky in this case too, especially because each instance has its own lifetime.
+This means that each instance has to store its own copy of cached data, which reduces the overall efficiency.
+Also, cache invalidation might get tricky in this case, especially because each instance has its own, highly unpredictable lifetime.

 ### Distributed Cache

 The previous scenario described a local cache that is co-located with data processing logic.
-Can we move the cache out of the instance, distribute it among multiple instances, and have multiple lambdas to cache different portions of data set?
-This would help with the cache size and duplication issues.
+Can we move the cache out of the currently invoked instance, distribute it among many other instances, and have multiple lambdas caching different portions of the data set?
+This move would help both with the cache size and duplication issues.

 [Picture of an app node doing the app thing talking to distributed set of caches]

-Distributed cache as a service:
+The idea is to create a Distributed Cache as a Service, with design goals friendly to the serverless mindset:

 - Low management overhead
 - Scalability to hundreds or thousands of nodes
 - Pay per request

-The memory capacity used to cache an object is billed only when there is a request hitting that object.
-Other distributed cache products would have a fixed provisioned capacity and charge for memory capacity on an hourly basis whether the cached objects are accessed or not.
+The biggest potential upside is related to the cost structure.
+The cache capacity is billed only when a request needs an object.
+Such a pay-per-request model significantly differentiates against conventional cloud storage or cache services, which typically charge for memory capacity on an hourly basis whether the cached objects are accessed or not.

-For serverless cache, the memory capacity used to cache an object is billed only whenthere is a request hitting that object.
-This significantly differentiates the proposed cache model against conventional cloud storage or cache services, which start charging tenants for capacity usage whenever the capacity has been committed in use.

 ### Challenges

-Serverless functions are not designed for stateful use cases.
-Utilizing the memory of cloud functions for object caching introduces non-trivial challenges due to the limitations and constraints of serverless computing platforms
+However, once again, serverless functions were not designed for stateful use cases.
+Utilizing the memory of cloud functions for object caching introduces non-trivial challenges due to the limitations and constraints of serverless computing platforms.
+The following list is specific to AWS Lambda, but other providers have very similar setups.

-- Limited resource capacity: (mostly) 1 CPU, up to several GB memory, and limited network bandwidth
+- Limited resource capacity: (mostly) 1 CPU, up to several GB of memory, and limited network bandwidth.
-- Providers may reclaim a function and its memory at any time, creating a risk of loss of the cached data
+- Providers may reclaim a function and its memory at any time, creating a risk of loss of the cached data.
-- Each Lambda function can run at most 900 seconds (15 minutes)
+- Each Lambda function can run at most 900 seconds (15 minutes).
-- Strict network communication constraints: Lambda only allows outbound TCP network connections and bans inbound connections and UDP traffic, meaning a Lambda function cannot be used to implement a server
+- Strict network communication constraints: Lambda only allows outbound TCP network connections and bans inbound connections and UDP traffic, meaning a Lambda function cannot be used to implement a server.
 - The lack of quality-of-service control.
-As a result, functions suffer from straggler issues
+As a result, functions suffer from straggler issues, when response duration distributions have long tails.
-- Lambda functions are hosted by EC2 Virtual Machines (VMs).
+- Lambda functions are hosted at EC2 Virtual Machines (VMs).
 A single VM can host one or more functions.
-AWS seems to provision Lambda functions on the smallest possible number of VMs using a greedy binpacking heuristic.
+AWS provisions functions on the smallest possible number of VMs using a greedy binpacking heuristic.
 This could cause severe network bandwidth contention if multiple network-intensive Lambda functions get allocated on the same host VM.
-- Billed per 100 ms, even if a request only takes 10 ms.
+- Executions are billed per 100 ms, even if a request only takes 5 or 10 ms.
-- No concurrent invocation, so the same instance can't handle multiple requests at the same time.
+- No concurrent invocations are allowed, so the same instance can't handle multiple requests at the same time.
-- Non-trivial invocation latency
+- There is a non-trivial invocation latency on top of any response processing time.

+Honestly, that's a large list of pitfalls.
+Nonetheless, InfiniCache crafts a careful combination of choosing the best use case, working around some issues, and haching straight through the others.

 ### Large Object Caching